Within this document, the organisation, the City of Sydney is referred to as ‘the City’.

 Examples of what we are already doing

-• The City’s customers can conduct a range of transactions online such as payments, booking tickets or ordering library books;
+The City’s customers can conduct a range of transactions online such as payments, booking tickets or ordering library books;

-• Much of the City’s communication is done online, through a range of websites, social media channels, apps and platforms.
+Much of the City’s communication is done online, through a range of websites, social media channels, apps and platforms.
 We have been progressively developing our suite of digital communications to offer a more integrated and seamless experience for our communities;

-• Collective storytelling with our communities online is an exciting way for people to share their experiences of life and work in Sydney, explore what is on offer and find out about the services and activities of the City.
+Collective storytelling with our communities online is an exciting way for people to share their experiences of life and work in Sydney, explore what is on offer and find out about the services and activities of the City.
 We have developed a content strategy to provide a coherent framework for this storytelling through our digital channels;

-• As we strive to improve service for our customers, we are implementing customer service management systems and investigating ticketless parking.
+service management systems and investigating ticketless parking.
 We are also working towards offering our customers a smart ePlanning service to make it easier to work with the City when preparing and lodging development applications; and

-• In order to better understand the customer experience of engaging with the City online, we have commenced mapping their journey through all touchpoints related to specific programs.
+In order to better understand the customer experience of engaging with the City online, we have commenced mapping their journey through all touchpoints related to specific programs.
 We collect feedback and use data analytics to help us plan improvements to our customers’ experiences.

 What needs to be done?